jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 matches the commit operation you made from the command line.
 The entry shows that your app is running the code that you pushed.

-Next, look at your running app by clicking the link in the **Deploy to** field and verify that the title was updated.
+Next, look at your running app and verify that the title was updated.
 You might need to refresh your browser to see the updates.

-When you click the link in the **Deploy to** field, the Bluemix application dashboard opens.
+Click the link in the **Deploy to** field.
+The Bluemix application dashboard opens.
-Then when you click the URL on the dashboard, it takes you to your updated running application.
+When you click the URL on the dashboard, it takes you to your updated running application.
 To get to your running application faster, just click the URL on the same line as the **Deploy to** field.